Massimo Bruno: Return to Anderlecht (loan)

 On 31 August 2016, Bruno returned to his former club Anderlecht on loan for the rest of the 2016–17 season.
 On 11 September 2016, he made his second debut for the club, coming on as a 79th-minute substitute in a 3–2 win against Charleroi.
+Since re-joining Anderlecht, Bruno found himself alternating between a starting and a substitute role throughout the 2016–17 season.
 On 3 November 2016, he scored his first goal for the club in two years, in a 6–1 win against 1.
 FSV Mainz 05 in the UEFA Europa League.
+After the match, Bruno said he hoped to have more opportunities to prove himself instead of sitting on the bench.
+Bruno added two more goals in all competitions by the end of November, scoring against Gabala and Royal Excel Mouscron.
 On 18 May 2017, he came on as a 77th-minute substitute and scored Anderlecht's third goal of the game to win 3–1 over Charleroi, which helped the club to the Pro League title for the first time in three years.
 Despite missing one match because of injury, Bruno made 39 appearances and scored six goals in all competitions during his first loan spell at Anderlecht.

 On 1 July 2017, Bruno's loan at Anderlecht was extended for the 2017–18 season.
-Anderlecht finished the season in third place behind Club Brugge and Standard Liège, and Bruno finished the campaign with 23 appearances and two goals in all competitions.
+On 20 August 2017, he scored his first goal of the season, in a 3–2 loss against Sint-Truidense.
+On 18 November 2017, Bruno scored his second goal of the season, in a 2–1 win against Royal Excel Mouscron.
+This was followed up by providing a hat–trick assists, in a 4–0 win against K.V.
+Kortrijk.
+However, he was unable to establish himself in the first team, due to injuries and facing competitions in the midfield position that resulted in him being placed on the substitute bench.
+However, Anderlecht finished the season in third place behind Club Brugge and Standard Liège, and Bruno finished the campaign with 23 appearances and two goals in all competitions.
 After the season, it was confirmed that the club opted not to sign him on a permanent deal.